 7.3.
-Device and Module Handling on an LFS System
+Overview of Device and Module Handling

-In Chapter 6, we installed Udev from the systemd source package.
+In Chapter 6, we installed the Udev package when eudev was built.
 Before we go into the details regarding how this works, a brief history of previous methods of handling devices is in order.

-Linux systems in general traditionally use a static device creation method, whereby a great many device nodes are created under /dev (sometimes literally thousands of nodes), regardless of whether the corresponding hardware devices actually exist.
-This is typically done via a MAKEDEV script, which contains a number of calls to the mknod program with the relevant major and minor device numbers for every possible device that might exist in the world.
+Linux systems in general traditionally used a static device creation method, whereby a great many device nodes were created under /dev (sometimes literally thousands of nodes), regardless of whether the corresponding hardware devices actually existed.
+This was typically done via a MAKEDEV script, which contains a number of calls to the mknod program with the relevant major and minor device numbers for every possible device that might exist in the world.